Take Action Against Workplace Harassment

 In addition, employee rights attorneys in Florida may assert violations of the Florida Civil Rights Act.
 Depending on the situation, violations of either state law or federal law (or both) can support a hostile work environment claim.
 Individuals who feel like their rights have been violated should consult with an experienced hostile work environment lawyer to determine their best legal options.

-How to Prove a Hostile Work Environment
+How to Prove a Hostile Work Environment and Workplace Harassment?

 There are a number of types of offensive conduct that can be “actionable” and rise to the level of intimidating and hostile.
 This can include such behavior as: